CEA-LIST/Cingulata/tests/bfv/membership-partial/README.md

 * The list used is in the file *plaintext/ipv4.dat*
 * The user has to give an IPv4.
 * IPV4 adress is coded on 4 bytes , therefore the following  procedures are used ,
-* completed IPV4 address crypted correspond to the membership test  and is not present in this test.
+* completed IPV4 address encrypted correspond to the membership test  and is not present in this test.
-* 4.sh : only the 4th byte is crypted ,the other are not
+* 4.sh : only the 4th byte is encrypted ,the other are not
-* 34.sh : the  3rd and 4th byte is crypted, the other are not
+* 34.sh : the  3rd and 4th byte is encrypted, the other are not
-* 234.sh : the  2nd 3rd 4th  byte is crypted, the first one is not
+* 234.sh : the  2nd 3rd 4th  byte is encrypted, the first one is not

 ```sh
 $ bash 4.sh 192.168.10.0